Alihazrati99/OOP344---Object-Oriented-Programming-II-Using-C-/README.md

 ## Getting Started

 To get started with any of the workshops or the final project, refer to the respective README files in their folders.

-## Prerequisites

-[List any software, libraries, or tools needed to run the workshops and the final project.]

-## Usage

-[Instructions on how to use or test the code in the workshops and the final project.]

-## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-[Optional: Acknowledge any resources, inspirations, or assistance you received during the course.]